 You should also be very careful with student loans.
 If you take time off from school to travel, tackle medical issues, or simply enjoy life, you may have to begin repaying your student loans.
-Fail to do so can damage your credit.
+Failure to do so can damage your credit.

 How should college students use credit cards?

 We’ve read conflicting reports on the best way to use a credit card, but we can tell you that it depends on your financial goals and history.
 NerdWallet recommends making small purchases on your card and then paying the entire bill in full each month so you don’t get stuck with high interest rates or other fees.

 Unless an emergency arises, avoiding maxing out your credit card.
 When you max out a card, you risk going over your limit when the card company tacks on monthly interest rates.
 You can also damage your FICO score by maxing out a card; in general, you should keep utilization below 30%.
 If you have a $300 credit limit, that means you shouldn’t have more than $90 in purchases on the card at any given time.